 How exactly Skyla and its release of levonorgestrel (LNG) within the uterus has a contraceptive effect has not been shown clearly.
 It is thought that Skyla and similar LNG products have several methods of action.
 These include:

-- Thickening of the mucus in the cervix, which makes it more difficult for the sperm to pass into the uterus
+- Thickening of the cervical mucus, which makes it more difficult for the sperm to pass into the uterus

 - Preventing sperm from maturing into sperm that are able to fertilize an egg

 - Making it more difficult for the sperm to survive in the uterus

 - To alter the lining of the uterus wall (endometrium)

 Its effects are completely reversible, and your fertility rapidly returns – you can become pregnant as soon as Skyla is removed.